Date May 2018

-Seasonality a factor: Retailers preparing for the peak spring and summer sale season typically stock up on inventory during March, April and May, before the summer driving season.
-Lenders should consider a seasonality analysis when ordering inventory appraisals to determine the extent values are impacted by these buying trends.
-A high/low analysis, which illustrates values during peak and valley demand periods, may also help mitigate risk for businesses, such as RV dealers, with seasonal fluctuations.
+Seasonality a factor: Retailers preparing for the peak spring and summer sale season typically stock up on inventory during March, April, and May before the summer driving season.
+Lenders should consider a seasonality analysis when ordering inventory appraisals to determine the extent to which values are impacted by these buying trends.
+A high/low analysis, which illustrates values during peak and valley demand periods, may also help mitigate the risk involving businesses, such as RV dealers, with seasonal fluctuations.

-Chassis a major inventory category: A chassis is the base frame of the vehicle along with wheels, engine and transmission.
-In some cases, it may include the cab and steering mechanisms as well.
-While they comprise one of the most significant portions of the cost of RVs, chassis aren’t necessarily the most valuable category in liquidation.
+Chassis a major inventory category: A chassis is the base frame of the vehicle along with wheels, engine, and transmission.
+In some cases, the chassis may include the cab and steering mechanisms as well.
+While one of the most significant portions of the cost of RVs, chassis are not necessarily the most valuable category in liquidation.
 Appraisers must analyze supply and demand for each particular platform to estimate recoveries.
-For example, in the current market, Freightliner Class A chassis are in demand.
+For example, in the current market, Freightliner Class A chassis are in demand as sales are up 13.0 percent year-to-date for Class A product.
 Lenders should be aware that modified chassis have limited value in a liquidation scenario.

 Financing assumptions are important: Most manufacturers are typically not making vehicles (with the exception of towables) to stock; rather they are making to independent dealers’ orders.
 This means that, in a liquidation, units would continue to sell through this channel.
 Dealers typically purchase units with floor plan financing.
-According to the Commercial Finance Association, this means a distributor or dealer accepts shipment of merchandise from a manufacturer by borrowing funds from a finance company, bank, or manufacture captive.
-Repayment terms are linked to the sale of the merchandise (“pay-as-sold”) or according to a schedule (“scheduled pay”).
-Our appraisers assume dealers would have access to those plans in a liquidation scenario or alternative financing would be arranged by other lenders.
-In some cases, manufacturers agree to repurchase agreements in which they will buy back unsold units at a discount if they don’t sell within specific timeframes.
+According to the Commercial Finance Association, this means a distributor or dealer accepts shipment of merchandise from a manufacturer by borrowing funds from a finance company, bank, or manufacturer captive.
+Repayment terms are linked to the sale of the merchandise (pay-as-sold) or according to a schedule (scheduled pay).
+Gordon Brothers’ appraisers assume dealers would have access to those plans in a liquidation scenario, or alternative financing would be arranged by other lenders.
+In some cases, manufacturers agree to repurchase agreements in which they will buy back unsold units at a discount if they do not sell within specific timeframes.
 Dealers accustomed to these terms will seek greater discounts in liquidation.

-Lack of warranty lowers recoveries: Buyers of new RVs expect warranties of three to five years.
-In a liquidation, however, manufacturers no longer honor these contracts, which means that units must either be sold without a warranty or dealers must assume the liability.
+Lack of warranty lowers recoveries: Buyers of new RVs typically expect three- to five-year warranties.
+In a liquidation, however, manufacturers no longer honor these contracts, which means that units must either be sold without a warranty or dealers must assume the associated liability.
 Because of this additional risk, dealers will expect steeper discounts when purchasing RVs in liquidation.